You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 |---|---|---|

-| Goal | Rank on page one | Be recommended by AI |
+| Goal | Rank on search pages | Be recommended by AI |

 | Platform | Google search | ChatGPT, Gemini, AI Overview, Perplexity |